Cathy Park Hong

-Cathy Park Hong (born August 7, 1976) is an American poet, writer, and professor who has published three volumes of poetry.
+Cathy Park Hong is an American poet, writer, and professor who has published three volumes of poetry.
 Much of her work includes mixed language and serialized narrative.
 She was named on the 2021 Time 100 list for her writings and advocacy for Asian American women.

 Life

-Hong, a child of Korean parents, was raised in Los Angeles, California.
+Hong, a child of Korean parents, was born and raised in Los Angeles, California.
 She graduated from Oberlin College and has an MFA from Iowa Writers' Workshop.

-She teaches creative writing at Rutgers University (on leave from Sarah Lawrence College), and is poetry editor for The New Republic.
+She taught creative writing at Sarah Lawrence College, Rutgers University, and UC Berkeley, and was previously poetry editor for The New Republic.

-Hong is married to artist Mores McWreath.
-They have a daughter named Meret.